szabgab/slides/python/tk.md

 There is another button called "Quit" that will close the application.

-## Exercise: Tk - Convert CSV file
-{id: exercise-tk-convert-csv-file}

-* Write a Tk-based application that allows you to
-* Select an existing .csv file
-* Select a filename for output

 ## Exercise: Tk - Calculator with buttons
 {id: exercise-tk-calculator-with-button}